 My college roommate told me that I was the least likely person she had ever met to sail around the world.
 I understand why she said that.
 I did not grow up around boats.
 I am not athletic.
 I became nauseated swinging on a swing set as a child.
 I have been sick in cars, planes, and even more so on any type of boat.
 I had never even owned a pair of boat shoes, not even cute ones.
-I love my roots and my ruts, but I also love the captain of my boat.
+I love my roots and my ruts, but I also love the captain

 The rewards of a shared life and shared experiences with my partner are what really excite me about this kind of lifestyle.
 I am envious of those cruisers I have met who have spent most of their lives together, but I often also hear them say that they are just now getting to really know each other.

 The hours on end I spend with Roy while underway are very special to me.
 We have conversations about everything!
 We are both newbies at the relationship thing, and yet it works.

 There are millions of women out there, just like you, who love the thought of long-term cruising but are holding themselves back.
 You’re not sure if this is the right thing to do.
 I mean, you have a house, responsibilities, and a full life.
 “Cruising sounds like fun, but come on, is it really for me?”
 You ask.

 I’m here to tell you that it’s an unequivocal YES!
 Furthermore, in this section I will illustrate how these perceived roadblocks could be turned around, allowing you the freedom to embrace this experience.